potatochip/potatochip.github.io/_posts/articles/2015-8-24-Dear-Ashley.md

 It seems you're run into some trouble lately.
 I found a few of the items you left behind.
 Please take solace in my leaving them here on your doorstep.

-First, let's start with the boring stuff.
+First, let's start with the boring stuff (just within NYC).

 <figure>
 	<a href="{{ site.baseurl }}/images/2015-8-24-Dear-Ashley/ethnicity_gender_count.jpeg"><img src="{{ site.baseurl }}/images/2015-8-24-Dear-Ashley/ethnicity_gender_count.jpeg" alt="image"></a>